3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 ## Robot Framework first try

-Project by itself seems to be very popular and at first glance has well designed.
-It gives ability to leverage enormous amount of Python libraries and have integrated most important ones.
+Project by itself seems to be very popular and at first glance is well designed.
+It gives ability to leverage enormous amount of Python libraries and has integrated most important ones.
 I decided to start with installation in
 virtualenv:

 ```shell